Orbital Eccentricity and Spin-Orbit Misalignment Are Evidence that Neutron Star-Black Hole Mergers Form through Triple Star Evolution: Abstract

 \section{Abstract}

 There is growing evidence that a substantial fraction of the neutron star-black holes (NSBHs) detected through gravitational waves merge with non-zero eccentricity or large BH spin-orbit misalignment.
-This is in tension with the leading formation scenarios to date.
-Residual eccentricity rules out formation through isolated binary star evolution, while NS natal kicks and the unequal masses of NSBHs inhibit efficient pairing in dense stellar environments.
-Here, we report that all observed properties---NSBH merger rate, eccentricity, and spin-orbit misalignment---are explained by the high prevalence of massive stellar triples in the field.
+This is in tension with leading formation scenarios to date.
+Residual eccentricity rules out formation from isolated binary stars, while NS natal kicks and unequal masses of NSBHs inhibit efficient pairing in dense stellar environments.
+We report that all observed properties---NSBH merger rate, eccentricity, and spin-orbit misalignment---are explained by the high prevalence of massive stellar triples in the field.
 Modelling their evolution from the zero-age-main-sequence, we investigate NSBH mergers caused by gravitational perturbations from a tertiary companion.
-We show that the formation of the NS (its natal kick and the mass-loss in supernova, often reduced via binary envelope stripping) decisively impacts the triple stability, preferentially leaving behind surviving NSBHs in compact triple architectures.
-The rich three-body dynamics of compact, unequal-mass triples enables mergers across a wide range of orbital parameters without requiring fine-tuned highly inclined tertiary orbits and provides a natural explanation for an abundance of residual eccentricity and spin-orbit misalignment.
-We infer a total NSBH merger rate of $\mathcal{R}_{\rm NSBH}\sim1$~--~$23\,\rm Gpc^{-3}\,yr^{-1}$, with more than a few $10\,\%$ exhibiting residual eccentricity $e_{20}>0.1$ or large spin-orbit misalignment $\cos\theta_{\rm BH}<0$, consistent with current observations.
-Tertiary-driven NSBH mergers closely track the cosmic star formation rate due to their short delay times ($\sim10$~--~$100\,\rm Myr$), include a substantial fraction of burst-like highly eccentric systems ($e_{20} > 0.9$), and almost universally retain eccentricities $e_{20} > 10^{-3}$, potentially detectable by next-generation detectors.
-If evidence for eccentric and misaligned events solidifies, our results suggest that field triple dynamics is the dominant formation channel of gravitational-wave events of NSBH mergers.
+The NS formation decisively impacts the triple stability, preferentially leaving behind surviving NSBHs in compact triple architectures with mild hierarchies.
+The rich three-body dynamics of compact, unequal-mass triples enables mergers across a wide range of orbital parameters and provides a natural explanation for an abundance of residual eccentricity and spin-orbit misalignment.
+We infer a total NSBH merger rate of $\mathcal{R}_{\rm NSBH}\sim1$ -- $23\,\rm Gpc^{-3}\,yr^{-1}$ (within uncertainties on NS kicks) with more than a few $10\,\%$ exhibiting residual eccentricity $e_{20}>0.1$ or large spin-orbit misalignment $\cos\theta_{\rm BH}<0$, consistent with current observations.
+The mergers closely track the cosmic star formation rate due to short delay times ($\sim10$ -- $100\,\rm Myr$), include a substantial fraction of burst-like highly eccentric systems ($e_{20} > 0.9$), and almost universally retain eccentricities $e_{20} > 10^{-3}$ detectable by next-generation detectors.
+If evidence for eccentric and misaligned events solidifies, our results suggest that triple dynamics is the dominant formation channel of gravitational-wave events from NSBH mergers.

 \keywords{}